nicktehrany/website/website/content/IN4150 Distributed Algorithms Notes/Consensus.md

 ### Consensus in Synchronous Systems with Byzantine Failures

 Algorithms solving the Byzantine-generals problem in synchronous systems with $n$ processes, the maximal number of faulty processes $f$ has to satisfy $f< n/3$.
+This is interpreted as the 3 sets that exist, the malicious processes, the majority, and the minority, where there should be at least more than in the other sets.
+All deterministic byzantine algorithms require a minimum of $f+1$ rounds.

-#### Impossibility for THree Generals
+#### Impossibility for Three Generals

 _Impossibility results_ are consensus problems where no solutions exits, which is shown by two different scenarios that are indisitinguishable to at least one process and two processes have to reach different conclusions.
 Among two lieutenants and one commander there is one disloyal one and in the following two scenarios to $L_1$ the they are both the same.